Anoop-sharma1/mart-mania/README.md

 - **MP**: Email password.
 - **SMPT_PORT**: Port number for smtp service.

+## Features

+### Authentication and Authorization

+- The project includes a robust authentication and authorization system for API endpoints, ensuring that only authenticated and authorized users can access certain functionalities.

+### Admin Panel

+#### User Management API

+- This feature allows administrators to manage user accounts, including creating new users, updating user details, and deleting user accounts.

+#### Product Management

+- The admin panel provides APIs for managing products, including creating new products, updating product details, and deleting products.

+#### Product Category

+- The project includes APIs to manage product categories, allowing administrators to create, update, and delete categories for organizing products.

+#### Enquiry Management

+- The admin panel provides APIs for managing customer inquiries, allowing administrators to view, respond to, and track customer inquiries.

+#### Blog Management

+- This feature enables administrators to manage blog posts, including creating new blog posts, updating existing posts, and deleting blog posts.

+#### Blog Category

+- The project includes APIs for managing blog categories, allowing administrators to create, update, and delete categories for organizing blog posts.

+#### Color Management

+- This feature enables administrators to manage colors for products, including creating new colors, updating existing colors, and deleting colors.

+#### Image Uploading

+- The admin panel provides APIs for uploading images, allowing administrators to upload and manage images for products and blog posts.

+### Website API

+#### User Registration

+- This feature allows users to register for an account on the website by providing the necessary details, such as name, email, and password.

+#### User Login

+- The project includes an API for user login, allowing registered users to authenticate and access their accounts.

+#### Product

+- The website API provides endpoints for retrieving product information, including details, images, and pricing.

+#### Categories

+- This feature allows users to browse products based on different categories, making it easy to find products in specific categories.

+#### Best Selling Product

+- The project includes an API to retrieve a list of best-selling products, providing users with popular product recommendations.

+#### Compare Product

+- This feature enables users to compare multiple products side by side, allowing them to make informed purchasing decisions.

+#### Pagination of Product

+- The website API supports pagination of product listings, ensuring efficient loading and navigation of large product catalogs.

+#### Reviews

+- Users can leave reviews and ratings for products, providing valuable feedback to other users and helping them make purchasing decisions.

+#### Rating

+- The project includes a rating system for products, allowing users to rate products based on their experience.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions, feel free to open an issue or submit a pull request.

 ## Getting Started

 To get the project up and running on your local machine, follow these steps: